JeroenSimonse/JeroenPortfolio/README.md

 For this method the first step is to create user profiles for all users and item profiles for all items.
 After these profiles are built, they can be vectorized by a simple vectorizer.
 The last step is to calculate the similarities between the profiles based on the cosine similarity.
 The most similar items get recommended to the user.
+A quick overview of CBF is shown below:

 ![](/images/cbmodel.png)

 ## Results

-The collaborative filtering model was performing better compared to the content based model.
-More specifically, the model with seven latent factors and smooted ratings performed best.
+The CF model was performing better compared to the CBF model.
+More specifically, the CF model managed to generate meaningful recommendations ~67% of the time versus ~45% for the CBF model.
+Even the baseline model (which was a simple popular based model) scored higher than the CBF model, with a rate of ~55%.

 # [Project 2: Sentence classification]( https://github.com/JeroenSimonse/DeepLearningProject )